chaudhuryB/ReadingToRobot/doc/installation.md

 And if you are using all, run both commands.

-You will also need to install a MQTT server in your machine, to handle the messaging between different process in the package:
+You will also need to install an MQTT server on your machine, to handle the messaging between different processes in the package:

 ```
 sudo apt update && sudo apt install mosquitto